dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 LID File Format
 ***************

-The DRM defines an :drm:`interchange format for Dylan source files <Dylan_Interchange_Format>`, but does not define an interchange format for Dylan libraries.
+The DRM defines an :drm:`interchange format for Dylan source files
+<Dylan_Interchange_Format>`, but does not define an interchange format for
-Without such an agreed format, different Dylan development environments would find it difficult to import and build libraries developed using another Dylan vendor's environment.
-It would also be impossible to automate the process of importing a library into another environment.
+Dylan libraries.
+Without such an agreed format, it would be difficult to import and build libraries developed using another Dylan implementation.

-LID solves this problem.
+Library Interchange Description (LID) format solves this problem.
 It allows you to describe Dylan library sources in a form that any Dylan environment should be able to understand.
-Harlequin and other Dylan vendors have adopted LID to make it easier to port applications from one environment to another.
+Open Dylan adopted LID format to make it easier to port applications from one environment to another.

 .. note:: LID is a convention, and not an extension to the Dylan language.